-Mickey is brought up with his seven older siblings by his struggling single mother, Mrs Johnstone (Niki Colwell Evans).
+Mickey is brought up with his seven older siblings by his struggling single mother, Mrs Johnstone (Vivienne Carlyle).

 Meanwhile his brother Edward is brought up as the only child of the wealthy Lyons family, Mrs Johnstone’s employers who live nearby, after Mrs Lyons (Paula Tappenden) persuaded Mrs Johnstone to hand over one of her twins at birth.
 Mrs Johnstone couldn’t afford to keep both children, and Mrs Lyons wasn’t able to conceive a child of her own, so the agreement seems beneficial to both at first.
 That is until Mickey and Edward meet each other at the age of seven years old and immediately become best friends and “blood brothers”.